Chart Color Schemes

 Employment performance in Elderslie - Narellan ranks among the strongest 15% of areas evaluated nationally

 Elderslie - Narellan has a skilled workforce with prominent representation in essential services sectors.
-The unemployment rate was 2.4% as of June 2025, with an estimated employment growth of 5.0% over the past year.
+The unemployment rate was 2.4% as of June 2025, lower than Greater Sydney's 4.2%.

-In June 2025, 8,685 residents were employed, with an unemployment rate of 1.8%, below Greater Sydney's rate of 4.2%.
-The workforce participation rate was 67.2%, higher than Greater Sydney's 60.0%.
-Employment is concentrated in construction, health care & social assistance, and education & training.
-Construction employment is particularly high, at 1.7 times the regional level.
+Employment growth over the past year was estimated at 5.0%.
+In June 2025, 8,685 residents were employed, with a workforce participation rate of 67.2%, higher than Greater Sydney's 60.0%.
+Key employment sectors include construction, healthcare & social assistance, and education & training.
+The area has a significant specialization in construction, with an employment share 1.7 times the regional level.

-However, professional & technical services are under-represented, with only 5.8% of Elderslie - Narellan's workforce compared to Greater Sydney's 11.5%.
-Many residents commute elsewhere for work.
-Between June 2024 and June 2025, employment levels increased by 5.0%, labour force grew by 4.8%, reducing the unemployment rate by 0.2 percentage points.
-In contrast, Greater Sydney saw employment grow by 2.6% and unemployment rise by 0.3 percentage points.
-Statewide in NSW, employment contracted by 0.41% (losing 19,270 jobs) as of Sep-25, with an unemployment rate of 4.3%, compared to the national rate of 4.5%.
-National employment forecasts from Jobs and Skills Australia indicate growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Elderslie - Narellan's employment mix suggests local growth of approximately 6.3% over five years and 13.0% over ten years, though this is a simple extrapolation for illustrative purposes.
+However, professional & technical services are under-represented, at 5.8% compared to Greater Sydney's 11.5%.
+Many residents commute elsewhere for work based on Census data.
+Between June 2024 and June 2025, employment levels increased by 5.0%, labour force grew by 4.8%, leading to a decrease in unemployment rate of 0.2 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.6% and an increase in unemployment rate of 0.3 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Elderslie - Narellan's employment mix suggests local growth of approximately 6.3% over five years and 13.0% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment